Employee Benefits

 Cost & Coverage

-Amongst 8,000 large employers in the state of New Hampshire, medical coverage is provided to over 323,000 individuals.
+Amongst 12,000 large employers in the state of Rhode Island, medical coverage is provided to over 519,000 individuals.
 However, the monthly premium they cover varies.
-For individuals, large New Hampshire employers cover 78% of the monthly premium while also paying 78% of the premium for families.
+For individuals, large Rhode Island employers cover 78% of the monthly premium while also paying 78% of the premium for families.
 Larger employers are generally able to provide many comprehensive medical benefits, which is understandable, and 71% of individuals take advantage of this benefit when offered.
 With a large percentage of the monthly premium covered by the employer, this equates to an average of $547 per month for single employees and $1630 for families paid for by the employer.
-On the employee side, this will cost them an average of $158 per month for individuals and $454 for families, with costs ranging anywhere from $105 each month for a family at the 25th percentile to $193 for a family at the 75th percentile, however, if you work for a few select New Hampshire large employers, 5.7% cover all medical expenses for single individuals, and 3.6% cover all expenses for families.
+On the employee side, this will cost an average of $158 per month for individuals and $454 for families, with costs ranging anywhere from $105 each month for a family at the 25th percentile and $193 for a family at the 75th percentile, however, if you work for a few select Rhode Island large employers, 5.7% cover all medical expenses for single individuals, and 3.6% cover all expenses for families.

 Plan Design & Cost

-Plan types can be chosen by a variety of criteria depending on the employee demographics.
-When it comes to New Hampshire PPO plans, 43% of employees enroll, 19% join an HMO, and 35% sign up for a High Deductible Health Plan (HDHP).
-The difference in plan type influences the scope of coverage offered by physicians and facilities.
-It also has an impact on copays, deductibles, and other aspects.
+Depending on the employee demographics, plan types can be selected for a variety of reasons.
+In Rhode Island, 43% of workers opted to join a PPO plan, 19% chose an HMO, and 35% selected a High Deductible Health Plan (HDHP).
+The difference in plan type affects the amount of coverage employees receive at doctors and other medical facilities.
+It also influences copayment rates, deductibles, and other aspects.

 Tax Advantaged Accounts